thejasvibr/batracker/README.md

 # batracker
 This is a (not-so) stable package to perform acoustic localisation.
-Especially the ```localisation``` module is heavily in use by members of the [Active Sensing Collectives](activesensingcollectives.com) lab.
+Especially the ```localisation``` module is heavily in use by members of the [Active Sensing Collectives Lab](https://www.activesensingcollectives.com/).

 ### What batracker does